Cyberlipid

 The fatty acid acylated at the 2-position of glycerol is most frequently polyunsaturated (arachidonic or docosahexaenoic acid).
 Ethanolamine plasmalogens constitute more than 80 mol% of the ethanolamine phospholipid pool in non-neuronal brain membranes and more than 60 mol% in neurons and synaptosomes (Han X et al., J Neurochem 2001, 77, 1168).
 Those found in white matter contain predominantly 18:1, 20:1, and 22:4 fatty acids at the sn-2 position, whereas in gray matter, 22:6, 20:4, and 22:4 are found in the highest concentrations (Horrocks LA et al., In Phospholipids.
 J. N. Hawthorne and G. B. Ansell, editors.
 Elsevier, Amsterdam, 1982, 51–93).

-The function of ethanolamine plasmalogen remains obscure, hypotheses concerning their role in arachidonic acid reservoir and protection of other lipids against oxidation (through their vinyl group) were suggested (Leray C et al., Lipids 2002, 37, 285).
+The function of ethanolamine plasmalogens remains obscure, hypotheses concerning their role in arachidonic acid reservoir and protection of other lipids against oxidation (through their vinyl group) were early suggested (Leray C et al., Lipids 2002, 37, 285).
 It was also suggested that plasmalogens may contribute to maintaining membrane fluidity and ion exchanges in oysters living in acid sea water (Caillon C et al., Biorxix 2023).
+They are frequently found in specific membrane microdomains called lipid rafts.
+Their relative content in plasmalogens may affect properties, such as fluidity, tendency to fusion, and density,

 The antioxidative properties of plasmalogens are based on two electron-free oxidants reacting with the vinyl ether bond, leading to the production of stable products.
 Thus, the reaction of plasmalogen with HOCl results in the formation of a lysophospholipid and a a-chloro-fatty aldehyde.
 That a-chlorofatty aldehyde can be further oxidized to a achlorofatty acid or reduced to a a-chlorofatty alcohol (Wang WY et al., Anal Biochem 2013, 443, 148).
 Myeloperoxidase, found in neutrophils, monocytes, and macrophages, converts during activation of these cells hydrogen peroxide into hypochlorous acid (HOCl).
 HOCl contributes to the antimicrobial and cytotoxic properties of these leukocytes, but may be also involved in the pathogenesis of several diseases.

-Plasma lipidomics analyses have reveals that lysoalkenylphosphatidylethanolamine concentrations displayed the strongest difference between sexes (15.8% higher in men relative to women) (Beyene HB et al. Plos Biol 2020, 18:e3000870).
+Plasma lipidomics analyses have reveals that lyso-plasmalogens concentrations displayed the strongest difference between sexes (15.8% higher in men relative to women) (Beyene HB et al. Plos Biol 2020, 18:e3000870).

 In contrast, a study of the oxidative stability of soybean oil and egg phospholipid liposomes leads to the conclusion that plasmalogens are not an antioxidant but rather a pro-oxidant (Wang G et al., J Agric Food Chem 2010, 58, 2554).